Suppose a 95% confidence interval for the mean difference in bloo... | Study Prep in Pearson+

 Multiple Choice

-Suppose a 95% confidence interval for the mean difference in blood pressure between a treatment group and a control group is .
-What does this confidence interval suggest about the effectiveness of the treatment?
+Suppose a confidence interval for the mean difference in blood pressure between a treatment group and a control group is .
+Based on this interval, what does the confidence interval suggest about the effectiveness of the treatment?

 A